 Increase number of green hats, ensuring personnel are competent and familiar with the site

-The OIM network has identified 2021’s shutdown season as a period of concern, due to the impact of COVID-19.
-In alignment with the Health and Safety Executive, the network compiled the following list of areas where each duty holder should consider:
+The OIM network identified 2021’s shutdown season as a period of concern, due to the impact of COVID-19.
+In alignment with the Health and Safety Executive, the network compiled the following list of areas where each duty holder should consider.
+These areas of concern continue to be relevant to TAR / shutdown seasons today.

 - Effective induction / management of transient workforce – recognising the cross-industry risks associated with an influx of a significant number of new starts / green hats, ensuring all personnel are technically competent and familiar with the site, managing the return to work of personnel who have had extended periods of inactivity / unemployment, while also recognising that there may also be a reduction in experienced Performing Authorities.